OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 This power translates into higher amounts of electricity used and increases the demand for utility providers to create more.
-For example, in 2016, the cost of a transaction in the bitcoin network costs 830,000 watt hours (WH) or 830 kWH where the network processes around 5 transactions a second.
+For example, in 2016, the cost of a transaction in the bitcoin network costs 830,000 watt hours (WH) or 830 kWH of energy consumption where the network processes around 5 transactions a second.
 This means, that in one second of transactions, 4,150,000 WH.
 When the value of the cryptocurrency increases, the energy cost